 Unsure what standards apply to you?

 We're happy to help talk you through it.

 Required: ACC require providers to be certificated under certain contracts.
 If you are required to have certification then you can select to either be accredited to the NZS8171:2005 Allied Health Service Sector Standard or ACC Requirements for Physiotherapy Services.

-The Certification is for three years with a mid-point surveillance.
-After 3 years this becomes an off-site surveillance if conditions for this are met.
+The Certification is for four years with a mid-point surveillance.
+After four years this becomes an off-site surveillance if conditions for this are met.

 To view the general audit process please click here